This post has been updated for 2020.

 We all want to provide our employees with a safe, healthy, and happy work environment, but even the healthiest employees may require leave at some point to care for family members or unexpected personal issues.
 HR professionals and supervisors need carefully planned policies and access to regulatory requirements to make sure employees who request leave are treated fairly.

 Failure to take Family Medical Leave Act (FMLA) requests seriously could result in complicated and expensive legal troubles for both the company and the individual supervisors.
-In 2011, the EEOC estimated the cost of a successful wrongful termination lawsuit payout could cost a company anywhere from $87,500 to $450,000, and those damages have probably increased in the intervening years.
+For example, in the 2019 court case DaPrato vs. Massachusetts, the court ruled against the employer and awarded the employee $1,937,961 in damages and attorney fees.

 Leave Management Best Practices

-1. Document: Every interaction, email, phone call, and meeting should be documented to ensure compliance and reduce the risk of legal intervention.
+Every interaction, email, phone call, and meeting should be documented to ensure compliance and reduce the risk of legal intervention.
 For privacy reasons, your documentation should remain secure and private, beyond the reach of unauthorized parties.
 If you can centralize your HR, time and attendance, and compliance management to a single system with access controls, even better.
 Human capital management (HCM) software is a good place to start.

 - Notification requirements (including 30-day notice and as soon as practically possible notice)